 Occasionally I get inspired to start writing a connected narrative, an overarching story that can’t be easily contained within one or two post entries.
-As with other arcs, often the source of my inspiration is video games with emergent gameplay—events aren’t necessarily linear or predictable, and the story changes between each playthrough.
-So too I’m taking this approach with my newest series—this time I am thinking of writing the chronicles of a small group of space-farers, stranded on a rocky planet when their ship combusted in orbit.
+This time I am thinking of writing the chronicles of a small group of space-farers, stranded on a rocky planet when their ship combusted in orbit.
+As is often the case with other arcs, the source of my inspiration is a video game with emergent gameplay—events aren’t necessarily linear or predictable, and the story changes between each playthrough.

 Previously I’ve written chronicles loosely based on the video games Tyranny, Ghost Recon: Wildlands, The Division 2, Stellaris, World of Warcraft, Neverwinter, and Fallout 4.
 This time around I’m planning on tackling a game with a great deal of emergent story potential: RimWorld.
 Largely based around untrained colonists crash-landing on a foreign alien world, they have to battle hungry beasts, hostile tribes, and their own internal politics in order to survive.
 I’m very familiar with the game and the many, many divergent paths it can take (or even start off on), and am looking forward to presenting a new tale of struggle and survival in an unfamiliar wilderness.